rpng/rosbags/docs/topics/rosbag2.rst

    # create reader instance and open for reading
    with Reader('/home/ros/rosbag_2020_03_24') as reader:
-       # topic and msgtype information is available on .connections dict
+       # topic and msgtype information is available on .connections list
-       for connection in reader.connections.values():
+       for connection in reader.connections:
            print(connection.topic, connection.msgtype)

        # iterate over messages